pantheon-systems/documentation/source/content/guides/professional-services/05-managed-updates.md

 ---
 title: Managed Updates
+subtitle: Protection and mitigation at the network and transport layers
-description: Descriptions of the Managed Updates products and requirements for Drupal 8 compatibility
+description: Managed Updates offerings and requirements for Drupal 8 compatibility
-reviewed: "2020-08-21"
 categories: [manage]
 tags: [composer, professional-services, updates, workflow]
+reviewed: "2021-04-01"
+layout: guide
+permalink: docs/guides/managed-updates
+anchorid: managed-updates
+editpath: professional-services/05-managed-updates.md
 ---

 [Managed Updates](https://pantheon.io/professional-services/managed-updates?docs) is a service offered by our [Professional Services](/professional-services) team.
 We help keep your site updated so you can focus on what's important.
 Learn more about Managed Updates in the [Managing Updates for WordPress and Drupal webinar](https://pantheon.io/resources/managed-updates-webinar?docs)